babarot/dotfiles/etc/docs/setup-mac.md

 ## 2. Developments

 Let's configure a development environment through a console.
-At this time, A console app which is pre-installed is only `Terminal.app` by default.
+At this time, the console app which is pre-installed is only `Terminal.app` by default.
+So you need to use it to set up these configurations.

 <!--
 <img width="400" alt="" src="https://github.com/babarot/dotfiles/assets/4442708/2b7d358c-f68a-472f-ad3d-a2f9e3d5a6e2">
 -->
 <img width="400" alt="" src="https://github.com/babarot/dotfiles/assets/4442708/216d22e3-0fb5-4e62-b8f6-b56361eae810">

+### Prerequisites

-### Install Git
+Install Git.

 ```bash
 xcode-select --install
 ```

-### Install Rosetta
+Install Rosetta 2.

 ```bash
 sudo softwareupdate --install-rosetta
 ```

 ### Connections for GitHub
+j

-Check your keys in .ssh folder.
+Check your keys in `.ssh` folder.

 ```console
 $ ls ~/.ssh
 id_rsa id_rsa.pub
 ```

-Create key pairs (with Enter).
+If you don't have them, create key pairs with the command. (all questions are compulsory but it's OK to leave it blank these)

 ```bash
 cd ~/.ssh && ssh-keygen -t rsa -C "babarot@gmail.com"